 It was recently reported that the valuation of Shopify had increased due to an option on the company Affirm, which is due to go public shortly.
 Following its January 13 IPO, Shopify’s 8% stake in the company is now worth $2 billion.

 Shopify, Inc. is the name of its e-commerce platform for online retail stores and point-of-sale systems in retail.
 Shopify is considered one of the most promising e-commerce companies.

 As of September 2020, the company’s name will be on the TSX30 ranking of TSX-listed shares for the past three years.
 Shopify is our top tech stock of the year and is likely to be one, if not the most successful IPO the country has ever seen.

 There are many ways to exploit the incredible growth in e-commerce that we are experiencing, and taking stock can be parabolic.
 Here are 11 of the best e-commerce stocks to buy if you want to capitalize on this unprecedented upheaval, not only in the US but in the world.
 Decide to invest in high-flying e-commerce stars like Canadian company Shopify.

 For many of us, the COVID 19 pandemic has transformed e-commerce from convenience to necessity, changing how we do business, shop, and operate.
 As investors, we view 2020 as a pioneering year for e-commerce stocks.

 There is a lot of upside potential now, as China has some of the best e-commerce stocks globally and is returning to normality.
 In due course, e-commerce will pick up where it left off, but those who have already solved their ticket to the top of Canadian e-commerce risk missing out on the next stage.

 The company offers a unique platform for providers of e-commerce and mobile commerce.
 Smart investments in the e-commerce business could help turn it into a large share of e-commerce companies.
-The Californian company operates in over 30 countries and offers not only online auctions but also classified ads.
+The Californian company operates in over 30 countries and offers online auctions and classified ads.